 Gynaecological cancers include cancers of the female reproductive tract, namely of the cervix, ovary, fallopian tube, uterus, vulva and the vagina.

-There are many factors that cause gynaecological cancers.
+Many factors cause gynaecological cancers.
 Screening and awareness of early signs and symptoms can result in the early detection of these cancers when treatment is more likely to be successful and a complete cure is a possibility.
 Diet, exercise and lifestyle choices play a significant role in the prevention of cancer.
 Additionally, knowledge of family history can increase the chance of prevention or early diagnosis by determining if someone may have a gene which makes them susceptible to cancer.

 Ovarian cancer continues to be the most fatal of the female genital tract cancers.
 However, contrary to the commonly held perception, ovarian cancer is neither an asymptomatic disease nor a so-called ‘silent killer’.
-The initial presenting symptoms are often associated with other conditions, especially abdominal and gastrointestinal disorders till they become very obvious in advanced stage disease.
+The initial presenting symptoms are often associated with other conditions, especially abdominal and gastrointestinal disorders until they become very obvious in advanced-stage disease.
 A strong family history of certain cancers may indicate the presence of hereditary gene mutations.
-Irregular periods or post menopausal bleeding, lower abdominal, back ache and urinary frequency are symptoms which should prompt early investigation and referral to a specialist.
+Irregular periods or post-menopausal bleeding, lower abdominal, backache and urinary frequency are symptoms which should prompt early investigation and referral to a specialist.